 Because of their high energy levels and need for walks, we recommend leash training your Corgi using a harness, rather than a collar.
 These pups like to pull when excited, and the right harness can help prevent that.

 Be sure to mix his activity classes up otherwise, he will get bored.
 Long and brisk walks, fetch in the park, hikes in the forest, and even jogging when he is fully grown are all activities he enjoys.
 Remember to make it as intense as possible so he can burn more energy.
 Because the more he burns, the less likely he is to be naughty when you get home.
-Invest in a bunch of toys to keep him busy in between exercise sessions.
+Invest in several Corgi-appropriate dog toys to keep him busy in between exercise sessions.

 The breed is suited to apartment living, but only if he is exercised adequately.
 Because he is a small-sized dog, he will happily live anywhere without feeling too cramped.
 Many Corgi owners invest in sofa and bed ramps so that they can get up and down easier, without the risk of injury.